Creating a Serene Zen Garden Living Room

 Select a small, self-contained tabletop fountain made from ceramic or natural stone.
 Ensure the pump is quiet.
 Surround it with smooth pebbles and perhaps a single, resilient plant like a peace lily or bamboo.
 The visual and auditory experience is immediate.

 These living art forms embody patience, balance, and the beauty of nature in miniature.
 A well-placed bonsai or a carefully arranged ikebana display can ground a room, inviting a moment of quiet appreciation.
-It sounds simple, but the truth is, their presence elevates the entire aesthetic.
+It sounds simple, but their presence elevates the entire aesthetic.

 Choose a healthy bonsai tree with a simple, elegant pot.
 For ikebana, focus on asymmetrical arrangements using a few key elements: a branch, a flower, and a leaf.
 Place these on a dedicated stand or a low shelf, ensuring they have ample light.